jaycosper/coding/README.md

 ## Build Process
 This process was designed with a Linux-based flow in mind.
 It uses CMake to create the build environment.
 Testing is done through CTest and CuTest.

-Most of these examples were built and tested using Ubuntu on Windows.
+Most of these examples were built and tested using Ubuntu.
 ```bash
 ~$ git clone <repo>
 ~$ cd coding